antedoro/arberia/exampleSite/content/about/index.md

 Hi I'm the developer of Arberia Theme for Hugo.
 If you want to know some about me read this _short bio_.

 My name is **Vincenzo Antedoro**.
-I was born and grew up in south of Italy.
-In my challenge of creativity, I was ispired from near ancient greek culture and mediterranean in general.theme
-I build a professional curriculum in mechanical engineering studies during I obtained Mechanical Engineering Degree at Università della Calabria.
-My’s career in Mechanical  designs has spanned 18 years, during whitch I was involved in several projects.
-Now I’m a teacher of mechanical technology at Istituto Tecnico Industriale “E. Fermi” of Castrovillari, Italy.
-And I am interested in new exciting projects…
+I'm an engineer who helps those who want to invest in renewables.
+For the rest he enjoys teaching with the method of learning by doing.

-Visualize my LinkedIn profile o get my resume (sorry only in italian for now!).
+Visualize my profile at my persona blog: [https://antedoro.it/about/](https://antedoro.it/about/)